DungThuyVu/MyPortfolio_Dungthuyvu/README.md

 ---

 ⭐ *If you find these projects inspiring, feel free to star this repository or connect on LinkedIn!
-I am also open to opportunities for collaboration on personal projects in AI and data science, or looking to find team members for Kaggle  Grand Master competitions*
+I am also open to opportunities for collaboration on personal projects in AI and data science, or looking to find team members for competition projects*